Dean Petrich was born September 15, 1950 in Seattle.

 graduated a half year early, and spent the second semester teaching five

 in Salem, OR.
-Also during these four years, Dean always had a camera
+Throughout his four years in college Dean always had a camera

 around his neck, knew every person on campus by name, and was very active